Who is Peter Parker?

 Sir Henry Clinton |

-Commodore Parker remained stationed at Rhode Island for nearly a year with two 50-gun warships and several frigates under his command.
-Despite the seemingly obvious backwater assignment, his career was about to pivot him into a higher trajectory: flag rank!
+Commodore Parker stayed at Rhode Island for nearly a year with two 50-gun warships and several frigates under his command.
+Although the assignment seemed like a remote posting, his career was about to take a turn toward higher rank: flag officer!

 A Flag Officer